ilyaivanov/e/readme.txt

 Problems
  - I don't know how to parse html/css + other code like C, GLSL, C++ (god forbid)
- - I need to figure out how to add typpes from npm packages (@types/react, etc)
+ - I need to figure out how to add typpes from npm packages (@types/react, etc).
+Consider using typeRoots option in compiler options
  - Do I need Desktop App (Electron/Tauri) or I can fit this into a PWA
     - Main concert for this is file system access.
 For PWA you need permission each time you launch app